 Front matter Body matter Back matter/others

 Title Body text Bibliographic item

 Author (Sub)section URI

 Abstract (Sub)section Email

 heading

 Author Footnote Image Side note

 Table Header/Footer

-35 The PDFX waptsonvice: http://pdfagosimmber.uk/.
+Caption Page number

-36 Utopia DEigune/Tablattp://getutopia.com.
+Figure/Table

 reference

 Bibliographic

 reference

 (in-text citation)

 Labelled formula

 Utopia Documents works as follows.
 When a user opens an article, Utopia Documents uses PDFX to analyse the document's structure.
-DoCO FrontMatter features are used as search terms to identify the article in various online databases and tools, allowing Utopia Documents to display data such as Article Level or Alternative metrics, and to find entries in databases that cite the article as a whole.
-In the article's body, regions identified by PDFX and tagged as instances of Image or Table are converted into interactive objects allowing the user to browse the article by figures, or to export the data from tables in actionable numerical form.
-In the back matter, bibliographic references (i.e., BibliographicReference objects) are identified and linked to their in-text citation positions in the PDF document, enabling users to see the full bibliographic references of articles being cited at a particular location within the text, without the need to scroll to the reference section.
+DoCO FrontMatter features are used to identify the article in various online databases and tools, allowing Utopia Documents to display data such as Article Level or Alternative metrics, and to find entries in databases that cite the article as a whole.
+In the article's body, regions identified by PDFX and tagged as instances of Image or Table are converted into interactive objects allowing the user to browse the article by figures, or to export the data from tables.
+In the back matter, bibliographic references (i.e., BibliographicReference objects) are identified and linked to their in-text citation positions in the PDF, enabling users to see which articles are being cited at a particular location without the need to scroll to the reference section.